UiPath/ProcessMining-devkit-connector/README.md

 - `models\`: the transformations of the example project in the advised structure of a connector.
     - `Frequently_used_transforms.sql`: example query with frequently used transformations.
     - `Multiple_databases_support.sql`: example query to illustrate multiple databases support.
-- `seeds\`: .csv files containing a mapping for static data, such as automation estimates.
+- `seeds\`: .csv files containing a mapping for static data.
 - `dbt_project.yml`: by this file dbt knows the directory is a dbt project.
 It contains configurations for your project.
 - `packages.yml`: lists the packages used in this dbt project.
 The example project uses the pm-utils package and can be installed by running the command `dbt deps`.
 - `profiles.yml`: contains the configuration to connect to your database.